 Address: Room 1902 19/F, Haleson building, 1 Jubilee street, Central

 A health care company with spas across Hong Kong, Harmonic Health is dedicated to providing holistic health and relaxing treatments that can put the spring back in your step.
 With a long list of treatments that combine TCM with natural remedies, you cannot go past the Five Elements Magnetic Meridian Massage for a quick acupressure boost.

 Download BloomMe and use code “Talk88” to get $88 off your 1st booking, FREE!

 Curious about cupping therapy?
 Find out why this treatment will change your life and calm your body (and mind!)

-Acupressure has been in use in China for thousands of years, and there is a reason that this ancient technique of healing the body is still popular today.
-This therapy helps to relieve tension in the body, restore balance, and bring an overall sense of well-being to the mind and soul.
+Acupressure has been in use in China for thousands of years.
+And there is a reason that this ancient technique of healing the body is still popular today.
+This therapy helps to relieve tension in the body, restore balance.
+It also brings an overall sense of well-being to the mind and soul.
 Come along with BloomMe…